 Our Creative Curriculum offers a 4 year rolling plan, set across 3 terms and ensuring all pupils receive a broad, balanced and well-rounded learning experience.

 Each term, our whole school topic centres around good quality texts, including, fiction and non-fiction books.
-The teachers link the learning across the various curriculum areas to events, characters, subjects and places within the text, giving relevance and focus to the children’s learning.
-Please see below for our current curriculum map.
+We link learning across the various curriculum areas to events, characters, subjects and places within the text, giving relevance and focus to the children’s learning.
+Our current curriculum map and topic displays below, detail our themes and give an insight into the learning.

 The EYFS framework sets out key early learning goals (ELG) for children’s early development which, when achieved, provide the ‘foundations’ for all later learning and successes.
 These focus on developing every child’s skills through three characteristics of effective teaching and learning; Playing and exploring, Active learning, and Creating and thinking critically, and through the educational programmes (activities and experiences) that promote learning and development in 7 areas;

 Our Foundation Stage children work towards the Early Learning Goals which are the Knowledge, Skills and Understanding children should have at the end of the academic year in which they turn 5 years old.
 Assessment is through observation of children in planned, purposeful play and focussed adult-initiated activities.

-The phonics programme that the school follows is Jolly Phonics and our reading scheme in Hedgehog Class (FS/Yr1) uses a broad range of Jolly Phonics reading books.
-Beyond Year 1, in Squirrels class, we use a number of publications, including; Oxford Reading Tree, Project X and Storyworld.
+The phonics programme that we follow at St Loys is Jolly Phonics and our reading scheme in Hedgehog Class for our FS/Yr1 pupils uses a broad range of Jolly Phonics reading books.
+Beyond Year 1, we use a number of publications, including; Oxford Reading Tree, Project X and StoryWorld.
 We encourage children to explore many reading genres including non-fiction texts.
 Wherever possible, we start with a text to stimulate children’s thinking, particularly within our Creative Curriculum but even in our Maths learning.

 Jolly Phonics is a fun and child-centred approach to teaching literacy through synthetic phonics.
 Teaching of these begins in Foundation Stage.
 The scheme has actions for each of the 42 letter sounds and the multi-sensory method is very motivating for children and teachers.